 Like a lot of Feathered Friends sleeping bags, the Swallow is available in 'UL' or 'YF' versions.
 The difference between the two is the type of shell fabric.
 UL stands for ultralight and uses 10-denier Pertex Endurance to shave an ounce or off the total bag weight.
 YF stands for YFuse and relates to the Y-shaped filaments in its 20-denier Pertex Quantum that supposedly improve its long-term downproofing and water resistance.
-The Swallow we tested was a YF version and the Merlin was a UL.
+The Swallow we tested was a YF version and the Hummingbird was a UL.
 Although the water resistance benefits of the YF fabric were hard to perceive, we preferred it over the UL because the UL fabric makes a crinkling noise that annoyed some testers.

 The Feathered Friends Swallow is an awesome sleeping bag.
 Its exceptional loft and 20F rating are ideal for "cold sleepers" or cooler nights in spring and fall.